vwfang/AI4AVP_predictor_improved/README.md

 ##### -m : model type (optional) "aug"( AVP+GAN model, defult), "n" (AVP model)， "aug18"(improved AVP+GAN model), "n18" (improved AVP model), influ (influenza-based model)

 ### 3. Model training source code
-##### Our AI4AVP model traing source code is shown in  ```AI4AVP_predictor/model_training```
+##### Our AI4AVP model training source code is shown in  ```AI4AVP_predictor/model_training```
 The improved model architecture is based on four layers of CNN (filters: (64, 32, 16, 8), kernel_size: (8, 8, 8, 8)) with rectified linear activation function (ReLU).
-The first output from the CNN layer is run through batch normalization and dropout (rate: (0.6)).
+The first output from the CNN layer is run through batch normalization and dropout (rate: 0.6).
 The next two outputs from each CNN layer are run through batch normalization only.
 The fourth output goes from the CNN layer to batch normailization, dropout (rate:0.6), and Global Max Pooling.
 Finally, there is a fully connected layer (units: 1) with a sigmoid activation function converting output values to between 0 to 1.

 The influenza-specific model is based off of the above improved model structure.
 It uses transfer learning and pre-loaded weights from the above model to train on a very small set of AVPs targeted towards influenza.
 The last 3 layers from the pre-loaded weights are frozen, and the rest are trained on the small set.